 This highly rated tour gives a great taste of Louisiana Plantations and the swamp.
 The day starts at one of three plantations, Laura Creole, Oak Alley Antebellum, or Whitney Museums Plantation.
 You’ll be picked up from your New Orleans hotel and taken to the plantation of your choice.
 After you have toured one of the plantations, you’ll head out on a swamp tour where you’ll explore the backwaters of the Louisiana Wetlands.

 New Orleans Hotels

 We have an entire post dedicated to where to stay in New Orleans and you can read that here.
-Where to Stay in New Orleans in 2023 – The Best Areas but here are a few suggestions to get you started.
+Where to Stay in New Orleans – The Best Areas but here are a few suggestions to get you started.

 The InterContinental New Orleans in the Central Business District is just minutes from the French Quarter, we walked there every day.
 We couldn’t have chosen a better location.
 We have stayed in the French Quarter before and while it is excellent to be close to all the action, we enjoyed being in the Central Business District to step away from the hustle and bustle.
 Plus we used our rewards through IHG 1 Rewards and got a sweet upgrade to the presidential suite!